ibrado/jekyll-tweetsert/README.md

 ## Code of Conduct
 Everyone interacting in the Jekyll::Tweetsert project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/jekyll-tweetsert/blob/master/CODE_OF_CONDUCT.md).

+## Also by the author

+[Jekyll Stickyposts Plugin](https://github.com/ibrado/jekyll-stickyposts) - Move/pin posts tagged `sticky: true` before all others.
+Sorting on custom fields supported, collection and paginator friendly.